 This year I wanted to take on new running challenges.
 With the running world still not quite back to normal, I knew that my at-home running routine would need to include different goals in order for it to remain interesting.
 Enter the Yeti Ultra 24 Hour Challenge!
 I saw a lot of runners taking this challenge on last spring, and it had really intrigued me, so when it came around again this winter I knew I needed to see what it was all about for myself.
 Here are the rules:

--& you can't stack your miles to get the challenge done earlier
+Run a 50K in 24 Hours -6 total runs -5.2 miles in distance once every 4 hours -& you can't stack your miles to get the challenge done earlier

 I knew that I would be in the middle of my marathon training during the window for the Yeti, so instead of running my usual 20 mile training run before tapering, I decided to switch it out for a non-consecutive 31.2 miles...
-NO BIG DEAL ๐Ÿ˜… I really had no idea what I was getting into, and while I tried to do some research on tips and tricks for this challenge there wasn't a ~ton~ out there, so I thought I'd share my experience for anyone interested in tackling this beast!
+NO BIG DEAL ๐ I really had no idea what I was getting into, and while I tried to do some research on tips and tricks for this challenge there wasn't a ~ton~ out there, so I thought I'd share my experience for anyone interested in tackling this beast!

 Preparation